Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `harmful`

+*Read-only*.
 This flag that determines if this effect is counted as a hostile action.

 **Returns**: